 Number of Volunteers - 388

-- Conducted Parent Survey for 150 parents during 9th Grade Orientation Sessions at North, East, and West High Schools.
+- Conducted a Parent Survey for 189 parents during 9th Grade Orientation Sessions at North, East, West, and Bishop Heelan High Schools.

 - Worked in cooperation with Comprehensive Strategy Data Collection committee to update risk factor and outcome data.